VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

 \subsection{Chain-Connection Method and Data Communication}

-VibraForge differs from existing toolkits due to its use of a chain-connection method (Figure \ref{fig:ch3_chain_connection}).
-This method enables the toolkit to address over 100 vibration units using a single control unit (DR1) and support the simultaneous control over the vibration characteristics of multiple actuators (DR2).
+VibraForge differs from existing toolkits by using a chain-connection method (Figure \ref{fig:ch3_chain_connection}), allowing a single control unit to manage over 100 vibration units (DR1) and simultaneously control multiple actuators' vibration characteristics (DR2).